Dr. Terence Sim

 School of Computing, National University of Singapore

-Associate Professor and Assistant Dean of Communications
+Associate Professor and Vice Dean of Communications

 The year I graduated 3 PhDs!